xp-framework/build/README.md

 The XP Build system is based on GitHub commit hooks listening for tag creations.

 * * *
-To release the XP Framework, see [https://github.com/xp-framework/xp-framework/wiki/Building-a-release](here).
+To release the XP Framework, see (https://github.com/xp-framework/xp-framework/wiki/Building-a-release)[the XP Framework Wiki].
 * * *

 Usage